karnyadavdev/FontWizard/README.md

 ---

 <p align="center">
-Built with ❤️ by <a href="https://github.com/karnyadavdev">karnyadavdev</a>.
-If Font Wizard helped you, consider starring the repo ⭐
+Built with ❤️ by <a href="https://github.com/karnyadavdev">karnyadavdev</a>, consider starring the repo ⭐ if it helped u.
 </p>